symfony/symfony-docs/security.rst

           }
       }

 Don't let this controller confuse you.
+Its job is only to *render* the form: the ``form_login`` authenticator will handle the form *submission* automatically.
-The form login authenticators handles the form submission for you.
-If the user submits an invalid username or password, this controller reads the form submission error from the security system (using ``AuthenticationUtils``), so that it can be displayed back to the user.
+If the user submits an invalid email or password, that authenticator will store the error and redirect back to this controller, where we read the error (using ``AuthenticationUtils``) so that it can be displayed back to the user.

-Finally, create the template:
+Finally, create or updaate the template:

 .. code-block:: html+twig